Atman50/emacs-config/README.md

 5. Assures use-package is loaded; `use-package` is used to perform the remainder of this configuration.

 6. Installs org.
-This was a real cluster f\*.
-Seems that the built-in version of org was always installed so that we weren't getting org from the org repository.
-This code forces the issue, but is not finished yet (should read the org repo and use the latest version).
-Org-babel is used to load the configuration documented here.
-This code makes sure it's loaded and that it comes from the "org" repository.
+It ends up that the built-in org-mode is rather old and use-package seems to have issues forcing the installation of the one from the org repository, although you can install from hand from the `M-x list-packages` buffer.
+To automate this, the code here works but might be a little fragile.
+For exmaple, if the version number isn't just a single number.
+This not only loads the org package from the org repository, it also makes sure it is up-to-date.
+The code could be guarded by finding any org-# directory under elpa and not installing.

 7. Does the deed and loads this file.
 If the file has already been "babel-ed" then just load the results, otherwise do the "babel-ing".